The art of Magic & Prayers

 These are the general type and require a major action to perform.

-Battle spells are minor actions, they are designed to be very quick and easy so they may be cast in a addition to a major action except if the main action is also casting as they will still drain power leaving the caster feeling empty.
+Battle spells are minor actions, they are designed to be very quick and easy so they may be cast in a addition to a major action except if the main action is also casting since the battle spell will still drain power leaving the caster feeling mentally empty.
 Thus you may strike with a weapon, perform an acrobatic leap and still cast.
-They are an adjunct to you main action so are cast immediately before or after your main action (Everyone doesn't get to cast a battle spell on the 1st segment as that is just silly).
+They are an adjunct to you main action so are cast immediately before or after your main action.

 These take a significant amount of time (minutes, hours or even days) and cannot be performed in combat.